 Pain and discomfort occurred in all cases, but only 27 per cent of cases reported “severe” pain, which was classified in the study as “pain greater than a bee sting or equivalent”.

-Another study in The Medical Journal of Australia in 1989 tested and identified eight white-tail spider bites, and the results concluded that the bite caused only local swelling, mild pain, and itchiness and either no systemic symptoms, or anxiety.
+Another study in The Medical Journal of Australia in 1989 tested and identified eight white-tailed spider bites, and the results concluded that the bite caused only local swelling, mild pain, and itchiness and either no systemic symptoms, or anxiety.

 Are white-tail spiders dangerous?

-So, are white-tail spiders the flesh-rotting monsters that gory internet memes and chain emails would have you believe?
+So, are white-tailed spiders the flesh-rotting monsters that gory internet memes and chain emails would have you believe?
 There is no evidence to prove this.
 In fact, referencing the two studies mentioned above, there is good evidence to suggest the opposite.

 Although this myth was debunked by experts shortly after the articles surfaced, the public was still rattled by the possible association, and misleading headlines continued, which only perpetuated fear.